Albiv-web/Alb.DecoLimitLifter/README.md

        `...\Steam\steamapps\common\From The Depths\Mods\`
      * Linux (Proton) path varies; place alongside other working mods.
 3. Start the game.
 Enable the mod in the Mod Manager if it isn’t already.
 4. On first load you may see a brief “patch confirmation” style message — this is expected and indicates Harmony applied the patches successfully.
+Will be removed later.

 ---